-Addison’s disease, scientifically known as hypoadrenocorticism, is a disease with serious consequences for dogs, although fortunately with proper treatment, dogs diagnosed with Addison’s disease are expected to have normal lifespans.
+Hypoadrenocorticism, more commonly known as Addison’s disease, is a disease has serious consequences for dogs.
+Fortunately, with proper treatment, dogs diagnosed with Addison’s disease are expected to have normal lifespans.
 Addison’s disease occurs when the adrenal glands fail to produce the hormones that they are in charge of in the body.

 Causes of Addison’s Disease in Dogs

-In most cases, the cause of Addison’s disease in dogs is unknown.
-Veterinarians suspect that most of these cases result from an autoimmune process.
-Addison’s disease can also be caused by destruction of the adrenal gland, either by a metastatic tumor, hemorrhage, infarction, granulomatous disease, adrenolytic agents like the drug mitotane, or a drug like trilostane that inhibits adrenal enzymes.
+In many cases, the cause of Addison’s disease in dogs is unknown.
+Veterinarians suspect that most of these cases result from an autoimmune process that can result in adrenal tissue being destroyed.
+Addison’s disease can also be caused by other things: destruction of the adrenal gland, by a metastatic tumor, hemorrhage, infarction (when tissue dies, usually as a result of restricted blood flow to the area where that tissue resides), granulomatous disease, adrenolytic agents (which stop adrenal glands from producing hormones) like the drug mitotane, or a drug like trilostane that inhibits adrenal enzymes.

 When something interferes with the adrenal gland, the body is no longer able to produce glucocorticoids and mineralocorticoids, specifically aldosterone and cortisol.
-This leads to a wide range of symptoms and in acute cases of Addison’s disease, death.
+This leads to a wide range of symptoms and in acute cases of Addison’s disease can cause death.

-Scientists may not know what exactly causes Addison’s disease, but any dog can develop Addison’s disease, whether a purebred or mixed breed dog.
+Scientists don’t yet know exactly what causes Addison’s disease, but any dog, regardless of age or gender, whether they are purebred or a mixed-breed dog, can develop this disease.
+It is most common in female and young to middle-aged dogs.
 There are, however, some breeds that appear to be predisposed to the disease:

 - Standard Poodles